 The Museum of the Royal Leicestershire Regiment

 The first museum of the Regiment was created in 1938 at Glen Parva Barracks in Wigston when it was the Regimental Depot.
 With the closure of the Depot in 1960 and following an agreement made with Leicester City Council, a small and unsatisfactory display was created in the City’s Newarke Houses Museum of Social History.
-In 1969 a more suitable and appropriate home was found for the Museum in the Magazine Gateway, which had been part of the Drill Hall for The Leicestershire Militia and then one of the Territorial Battalions of the Regiment.
+In 1969 a more suitable and appropriate home was found for the Museum in The Magazine Gateway, which had been part of the Drill Hall for The Leicestershire Militia and then for one of the Territorial Battalions of the Regiment.
 At around this time the artefacts and other memorabilia were placed in a separate charitable Museum Trust with the Trustees being past and present members of the Regiment.

 In 1996 The Magazine was closed because substantial repair was required due to heavy traffic in the area.
 In addition, access to it was difficult and the building could not provide a satisfactory visitor experience up to modern standards.
 After delays, in 1999 the City Council provided a small temporary display in its principal New Walk Museum.
 This display though was quite inadequate to do justice to the Regimental Museum collection and the quest for a suitable site continued.